Soccer-Tearful Messi confirms he is leaving Barcelona, in talks with PSG | Sports-Games

 - Spain

-A tearful Lionel Messi confirmed on Sunday he was leaving FC Barcelona after the club said it could no longer afford to pay the Argentine's high wages, adding he was in negotiations with French club Paris St Germain over a possible move.
+Lionel Messi wept on Sunday as he bade farewell to his boyhood team FC Barcelona and confirmed he was talking with French club Paris St Germain over a possible move.

 HUMILITY AND RESPECT "I tried to behave with humility and respect and I hope that is what remains of me when I leave the club," said an emotional Messi as hundreds of fans, many wearing his No. 10 jerseys, massed outside Barca's Camp Nou stadium to bid farewell to the player they called Messiah.

-"This is all like a bucket of cold water has been poured over me and we are still coming to terms with it," he said through tears.
+Messi broke down as he walked onto the stage before conducting his news conference and was handed a tissue by his wife Antonella Roccuzzo as he fought back the tears.
+"This is the toughest moment of my career.
+When the club told me, I just froze.
+This is all like a bucket of cold water has been poured over me and we are still coming to terms with it," he sobbed.

 "When I get home, I'm sure it'll be even worse.
 But I'll be surrounded by my loved ones and I'll carry on playing football, and when I do so, I'm sure it'll become a bit easier."
+FINANCIAL ISSUES

-RECORD BREAKER Messi, 34, who has been at the club for 21 years, becoming their all-time goalscorer with 682, broke down in tears before giving a speech and was greeted by a lengthy standing ovation from the media, current and former teammates, and coaches in attendance.
+RECORD BREAKER Messi, Barca's all-time goalscorer with 682 in 21 years, broke down in tears before giving a speech and was greeted by a lengthy standing ovation from the media, current and former teammates, and coaches in attendance.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)